 As told earlier, the painting of Mother Mary holding a child is one of the main attractions of the church.
 Unfortunately, during the floods which happened in 1676, the church was destroyed and the picture was lost.
 The devotees were sad and worried, fortunately, Palliyath Raman Valiyachan, the then Diwan of Kochi, found the picture floating in the backwaters.
-He instantly picked the miniature and took it with him.
-Later, he donated land to construct the church and “Vallarpadam Church”, which is a prominent attraction in Kochi sightseeing was built.
+He instantly picked up the miniature and took it with him.
+Later, he donated land to construct the church, and “Vallarpadam Church”, which is a prominent attraction in Kochi sightseeing was built.
 The image was installed there along with the two lamps and oil donated by him.
-Since then, on September 24th, the feast day of Vallarpadam, a member from the Palliyath family lit the lamp which will be lit all year long.
+Since then, on September 24th, the feast day of Vallarpadam, a member of the Palliyath family lit the lamp which will be lit all year long.

 The Miracle of Meenakshiamma

 In 1752, Meenakshiamma, one of the residents on the island, was going to her relative’s home in Ernakulam.
 She was holding her one-year-old child and was sitting relaxed in the boat.
 When the boat reached the middle of the Lake, suddenly a storm approached and the boat sank.
 Most of the passengers knew swimming and they escaped!
-The islanders searched for Meenakshiamma and her child, sadly they couldn't trace them.
+The islanders searched for Meenakshiamma and her child, but sadly they couldn't trace them.
 Everyone believed that they were dead.
 Surprisingly, that night Fr.
 Miguel Correa, the Vicar of Vallarpadam Church had a dream that the woman and the child were alive.
 The story further states that while sinking Meenakshiamma called out Mother Mary and promised she would dedicate her life to serve Mother Mary.
 Later, she kept her promise.
 The locals and the members of the church kept her image beside the deity and it is a prominent attraction, even today!